Résumé, LinkedIn & Cover Letter Strategies to Advance Your Alt-Ac Job Search

 Jared Redick

 Jared is an executive coach, career transition expert, and executive résumé writer with extensive experience helping professionals reposition themselves for new roles and industries.
-His early career in retained executive search and NEH-funded work through the UC Humanities Research Institute shaped the frameworks he now uses to help PhDs and senior leaders articulate commercial impact, clarify their narrative, and make more informed career decisions.
+His early career in retained executive search and NEH-funded work through the UC Humanities Research Institute shaped the frameworks he now uses to help PhDs and senior leaders make more informed career decisions and articulate private sector impact.

 Ryan Fowler, PhD